Princeton-CDH/cdh-ansible/README.md

 By default, deploying to production will deploy the `main` branch of the github repository for that application; deploying to staging will deploy the `develop` branch.
 These may be overridden by specific applications with different conventions.

-To deploy a branch or tag other than the default, you can specify an alternet git reference via `-e ref=GITREF` where `GITREF` is the name of the branch, tag, or a commit hash.
+To deploy a branch or tag other than the default, you can specify an alternate git reference via `-e ref=GITREF` where `GITREF` is the name of the branch, tag, or a commit hash.

 The playbook will run, noting success and failures.
 The `-v` flag adjusts verbosity (adding more `v`s will produce more verbosity.
 Debug tasks are usually written at `2`)